vb-linux/pages/index.md

 - provide this website
 - provide community repository called simply VUR
 - [unix](https://en.wikipedia.org/wiki/Unix_philosophy) and [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle
-- endorse privacy, security and federation
-- creating FOSS world bigger together
-- and have fun

 # Why ?

 - because a lot of usefull apps can't be merged into void repos.
 - (for good reasons)
+- help promote privacy, security and federation
-- promote GNU/linux and FOSS in general
+- help promote GNU/linux and FOSS in general
+- help create FOSS world bigger
+- because we can
 - learn more
-- because we can ...
+- have fun

 ## Interested ?